GalSim-developers/GalSim/INSTALL.md

 dependencies for you if you do not have them already installed on your machine.
 There is one exception, however.
 FFTW is not directly pip installable, so if the above installation fails, you may need to install it separately.
-See sections 2 below for more details about how to do this.
+See section 2 below for more details about how to do this.

 The other dependencies should all be installed by pip, but we list them here for completeness along with versions that are known to work.
 In most cases,